Doctor insights on:

 - Talk to a doctor live online for free

 - Trypsin breaks down proteins into

-- How long does it take to break down a bone in the body?
+- How to break down fat deposits stored in the body?

 - What can you do to help break down protein in your body?